Infinidoge/os-tutorial/README.md

 - `name-debug` runs the kernel in QEMU using curses, with the `gdb` target enabled
 - `name-gdb` runs `gdb` with the kernel elf, kernel sources, etc, included.
 Automatically targets the `gdb` host from `name-debug`
 - `name` is an alias to `name-curses`

+## Notes

+This flake only supports building on `x86_64-linux` out of the box.
+Edit `flake.nix` if you are using another type of system.